Kiuwan logo

 Practices and Processes

 While data and automation support are crucial to developing a functional SBOM, it also needs to outline practices and processes that will be used to fully integrate it into the secure software development cycle.
-Some aspects of these practices and processes are pretty straightforward and have existing standards, while some have multiple best practices.
+Some aspects of these practices and processes are straightforward and have existing standards, while others have multiple best practices.
 In both situations, the process should be specified.

 The practices and processes section should include at least the following elements: